rjwalls/CS4401-notes/2020-02-04-tracking_and_privacy.md

 layout: post
 ---

-Topic: "Discussion: Investigation of ways personal data is tracked and its adverse affects on user privacy," led by Jared.
+Topic: "Discussion: Investigation of ways personal data is tracked and its adverse affects on user privacy"

 Required material:
  - ["How do websites track users?"][jg_tracking] While this is a company trying to sell a privacy protection tool, they do a great job providing a summary of how consumers can be tracked online.